Karen Evangelista, President

 Christina moved to Nipomo in 1999 from Atlanta where she retired from a 30 year career in the Trust and Investment business with Sun Trust Banks.
 She was quite active in the Boards of several arts and native plant organizations in North Carolina and Atlanta and has pursued a lesser role in the same type of activities here in the Central Coast.

-Frances has been a Senior Planner/Project Manager with Urban Planning Concepts, Inc., a planning and land use consulting firm in Santa Maria for over 7 years and is currently the Mayor of the City of Guadalupe.
-She is a graduate of the University of Redlands.
-Frances has lived in Guadalupe since 1997 and has been involved in the community as a Recreation Commissioner (1997), Interim City Clerk (1998), Fifth District Park Commissioner for Santa Barbara County (1999-2005), Dunes Center Steering Committee (2002-2004), Chair of the Guadalupe Planning Commission (2007-2009), and the Dunes Center Board of Directors since January 2010.
+Frances is a Director with Forma Design, a planning and landscape architecture firm based in Costa Mesa.
+Frances is the Team Leader for their Central Coast operations and provides planning and project management for a wide variety of projects throughout Santa Barbara and San Luis Obispo Counties.
+Frances is on the SBCAG Board.
+A graduate of the University of Redlands, Frances has lived in Guadalupe since 1997 and has been involved in the community as a Recreation Commissioner (1997), Interim City Clerk (1998), Fifth District Park Commissioner for Santa Barbara County (1999-2005), Dunes Center Steering Committee (2002-2004), Chair of the Guadalupe Planning Commission (2007-2009), and the Dunes Center Board of Directors since January 2010.